gahen97/h5p_template/h5p-cli-master/README.md

+## Gahen's edits:
-to run server, navigate to lib and enter the following command: node ../bin/h5p-cli server
+to run server, navigate to lib and enter the following command: node ../bin/h5p-cli server.

+Fixed the exercise section of the html so that it moves with the video as it resizes.

+Included the ConfirmationDialog library manually, for the first MCQ to work.

+Edited some of the pre-existing code in this library, wouldn't run otherwise.
+Edit is in "h5p-cli-master/lib/h5p-libs/H5P.ConfirmationDialog-1.0/scripts/confirmation-dialog.js", "$wrapper.get(0)" changed to "$wrapper"

 ## Martin's edits:
 to run: